Towards a Taxonomy of Software Log Smells: Discussion

 Our findings are in line with recent studies on logging.
-In their systematic mapping study, \citet{gu_logging_2023} concluded that one of the aspects requiring more research focus is how ``good'' is the logging, i.e., the degree of how well the intentions and concerns of logging can be implemented.
+In their systematic mapping study, \citet{gu_logging_2023} concluded that one of the aspects requiring more research focus is the degree of how well the intentions and concerns of logging can be implemented.
 They also noticed that most tools are focused on the ``where and what to log'' categories.
-Our results are similar as we identified several tools addressing the where-to-log issues; the identified log smells indicate that many aspects of ``how good logging is'' still require more attention.
-In an interview conducted at Microsoft by~\citet{he_empirical_2022}, the developers voiced a need for off-the-shelf logging tools that help the developers.
+Our results are similar, as we identified several tools addressing the where-to-log issues; the identified log smells indicate that many aspects of ``how good logging is'' still require more attention.
+In an interview at Microsoft, \citet{he_empirical_2022} reported that developers expressed a need for off-the-shelf logging tools to assist them.
 This is also visible in our results, as even though several tools exist, many address only one logging issue.
-This makes adopting them more difficult as the developers would need to use several tools to address all relevant logging issues.
+This makes adopting them more difficult, as developers would need to use several tools to address all relevant logging issues.

 We acknowledge that we have defined smells at a higher level than in some other areas of software engineering.
-For instance, in our taxonomy duplicated logging code is categorized under the log smell ``Skeleton in the closet'', which contains general logging code-related issues.
-This smell includes code smells, with ``Duplicated code'' being a a code smell on its own.
-However, we found that using a higher-level groupings and then providing the facets for each smell is more practical and easier to comprehend than listing 32 separate smells.
+For instance, in our taxonomy, duplicated logging code is categorized under the log smell ``Skeleton in the closet'', which contains general logging code-related issues.
+This smell includes code smells, with ``Duplicated code'' being a code smell on its own.
+However, we found that using higher-level groupings and then providing the facets for each smell is more practical and easier to understand than listing 30 separate smells.